quynhdinh/ea/README.md

 - Producer and consumer share the same address, making routing between them difficult
 - JMS require server client have to together upgrade

+A traditional messaging system provides guaranteed delivery by storing messages on disk until they are successfully processed by the consumer(ActiveMQ, RabbitMQ)
+Staged event-driven architecture
+IMAP protocol

+If the consumer is slower than the producer, the messages will pile up in the queue -> not fault tolerant

+Kafka.
+If the topic is full, scale out partitions across multiple brokers, also Kafka supports replication that means each partition can be replicated across multiple brokers.
+Leaders replicate messages to followers,...

+### Integration
 Four main integration styles discussed in enterprise integration ?
 - File transfer
 - Shared database